Country Report for Jamaica

 Corporal punishment is unlawful in alternative care settings.
 It is prohibited in institutions and other forms of childcare in article 62 of the Child Care and Protection Act 2004: “A child in a place of safety, children’s home or child in the care of a fit person shall have the following rights – ... (d) to be free from corporal punishment….”
 Permitted disciplinary measures in children’s homes are prescribed by the Child Care and Protection (Children’s Homes) Regulations No. 22 2005, which states in article 17: “(1) No licensee or member of staff of any children's home shall strike, cuff, slap or use any other form of physical violence towards any child who resides or is at the home.
 (2) No child at a children’s home shall be permitted to administer any form of punishment upon any other child at the home.”

 Corporal punishment appears to be prohibited in some but not all day care.
-It is prohibited in early childhood institutions in the Act to Provide for the Regulation and Management of Early Childhood Institutions and for other Connected Matters 2005 (art.
+It is prohibited in early childhood institutions in the Early Childhood Act 2005 (art.
 16(1)): “Corporal punishment shall not be inflicted on a child in an early childhood institution.”
 An early childhood institution is defined in the Act as “a setting that provides developmentally appropriate care, stimulation, education and socialisation, for children under the age of six years, including day care centres and basic schools” (art.
 2).
 There appears to be no explicit prohibition in relation to other forms of day care, including day care for older children.

 Corporal punishment is lawful in schools, with the exception of “basic schools” (see under “Day care”).
+Basic schools are defined by the Early Childhood Act 2005 as “a school that offers a course of educational training for students under the age of six years”.
 There is no provision for it in the Education Act 1965 or in the Education Regulations 1980, but a teacher is justified in administering “moderate and reasonable” corporal punishment under common law.

 The Government has stated its intention to abolish corporal punishment in schools and has informed all public schools not to use it.
 In 2011, the Government stated it was seeking law reform to abolish corporal punishment through the development of a safe school policy to be tabled in Parliament for approval.
 It appears that no Bill which would prohibit corporal punishment in schools has yet been tabled in Parliament.
 In February 2016, Minister of Education Ronald Thwaites reportedly urged teachers not to beat children because of not doing homework or getting something wrong in class, but maintained that there is a place for corporal punishment under some circumstances.